borkod/librelinkup-vs-code-extension/README.md

 This extension creates `LibreLinkUp CGM Output` output channel.
 Several info, warning, and error log messages are written to this channel.
 You can view this channel to inspect actions the extension is performing.

 If you encounter any problems, open a GitHub [issue](https://github.com/borkod/librelinkup-vs-code-extension/issues).

+## Acknowledgments

+Code in the [Nightscout LibreLink Up Uploader/Sidecar](librelinkup-vs-code) was very useful as a reference when creating this extension.

 ## About